 Knowing that there are legal consequences of software piracy, including fines and imprisonment, discourages individuals and organisations from engaging in piracy.

-In summary, software piracy is considered a crime because it not only harms the creators of software but also has broader economic, legal, and ethical implications.
+In summary, software piracy is considered a crime because it not only harms the profit and reputation of the software developer but also has broader economic, legal, and ethical implications.

 Impact of Software Piracy on Brands